Patrick Brown (Canadian politician): Mayor of Brampton (2018–present)

-Campaign
+Campaigns

 According to reports by the National Post Brown was "urged" by supporters to run for Chair of the Regional Municipality of Peel in the 2018 Peel Region municipal elections, the first in which the position is directly elected.
 Brown registered his candidacy for regional chair on July 3, 2018.
 On July 27, 2018, Brown registered his candidacy for the Brampton mayoral election following Premier Doug Ford's announcement that regional chair elections in Peel Region would be cancelled.
 Incumbent Brampton mayor Linda Jeffrey suggested "that Brown jumped into the race, and city, at the last minute in a bid to 'rehabilitate' his career", while Brown suggested that Jeffrey's "lack of leadership has contributed to rising property taxes and shootings" in the city.

 Brown's platform includes a "poverty action plan" that would require a minimum percentage of new housing to meet affordable standards, and rental properties being redeveloped to include equal amounts of rental spots before and after the process.
 His "Public Safety Initiative" would include more front line police officers, strengthening the mental health program, and affordable recreation for youth.

 Brown defeated incumbent Linda Jeffrey by a narrow margin on October 22, 2018.
 In his acceptance speech, he thanked former Ontario premier Bill Davis for his endorsement and said, "I’ve got so much hope in my heart for what’s ahead for Brampton.
 You know why?
 I know we can turn this around, I know Brampton is going to be back, Brampton is going to become an economic engine".
 According to the Toronto Star, Jeffrey had the backing of "PC party operatives — Doug Ford’s campaign manager organized a fundraiser for her".

+Brown was re-elected as mayor of Brampton in 2022, defeating Nikki Kaur and Bob Singh by a wide margin.